 In any case, being one of the most important tools to design and produce apparel and clothes, any manufacturer that knows what they’re doing wont even waste time with you unless you provide a tech pack.

-At FittDesign, we provide apparel design & tech pack services as well as clothing manufacturing to over 1000 clients so we've spent a ridiculous amount of time making apparel designs and factory-ready tech packs, and creating dozens of our own tech pack templates downloaded by many every day, we’ve had the chance to refine our tech pack making process to a point where manufacturers rarely have follow up questions.
-More importantly, the end product is always what the client envisioned it to be.
-So we’d like to share what we think tech packs are and how to make one.
+At FittDesign, we provide apparel design & tech pack services as well as clothing manufacturing to over 1000 clients so we've spent a ridiculous amount of time making apparel designs and factory-ready tech packs.
+We've also created dozens of our own tech pack templates that are downloaded by many every day, so we’ve had the chance to refine our tech pack making process to a point where manufacturers rarely have to follow up with questions.
+More importantly, the end product is always what the client envisioned it to be, so we’d like to share what we think tech packs are and how to make one.

 Tech pack (also known as a technical pack) is a comprehensive set of illustrations and documents containing every detail needed to produce a garment.
 It serves as the blueprint of the design.
 It enables the designer to communicate with the garment maker so they are able to translate what was once the sketch of an idea into reality.
 It contains very specific details that can include drawings, raw materials to use, measurements, brand standards and other special instructions.